Selsinee/amazeing-chase/README.md

-# amazeing-chase
+# A-maze-ing Chase
-Repository for A-maze-ng Chase Game for AI Project
+Repository for A-maze-ing Chase Game for AI Project
+A simple maze game where the player must reach the goal while avoiding the ghosts